About the new market

 The new market will be the largest retail water market in the world, delivering around £200 million of overall benefit to customers and the UK economy.

 The market will work in much the same way as in other utility services - and link with the existing market in Scotland - where a range of suppliers compete for customers by offering them the best deal.
 The suppliers will buy wholesale services from the former monopoly suppliers.
 They will then package them with other value-adding services for their customers at competitive prices.
 Investors and retailers will have new opportunities for growth.
 And the environment will benefit from customers using new water efficient services.

 About Open Water

-- drive sustainable approaches to managing our water resources.
+- drives sustainable approaches to managing our water and waste water.

-Being able to switch water and sewerage service supplier will mean that businesses are free to negotiate for the best package that suits their needs; be it through more efficient customer service and better-tailored packages, water efficiency advice, or price.
+Being able to switch water and sewerage service supplier will mean that businesses are able to negotiate the best package that suits their needs.
+This includes: